-- All entries must be original in concept, design, and execution and may not violate U.S. copyright laws.
+- Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.